shirish93/shirish93.github.io/_innovation/nepals-traditional-foods.md

 * **Learning from the Templates:** They can gain valuable insights into menu development, sourcing, and branding.
 * **Riding the Wave of Increased Interest:** The overall project will generate excitement for ethnic cuisines, ultimately benefiting all restaurants offering these foods.

-This initiative fosters a collaborative environment where everyone wins.
+This initiative encourages a collaborative environment where everyone wins.
 By promoting ethnic cuisines, we not only enrich Nepal's culinary environment but also create a thriving ecosystem that benefits all participants.

 # The Play - Leveraging Social Media for Impact, a demand-creation solution